Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The Product Owner determines how many Product Backlog items the Development Team selects for a Sprint. (choose the best answer)
+### True or False: The Product Owner determines how many Product Backlog items the Developers selects for a Sprint. (choose the best answer)

 - [x] False.
 - [ ] True, accordingly to what was committed to the stakeholders.